nutsfinance/tapio-eth/docs/StableAsset.md

-*This is a state variable that represents whether or not the StableSwap contract is currently paused.*
+*This is a state variable that represents whether or not the StableAsset contract is currently paused.*

 #### Returns